1. Don’t Wait to Start Your Job Search

 - What setting/environment you want to work in

 - What client/ type of people you would like to work with.

-If you have not taken the time to identify your focus, consider going back to the Career Exploration section of CareerBeam, our HNU career site.
 If you don’t have a job search target, you may find yourself just applying to all advertised jobs.
 You might feel like you’re accomplishing something by sending out lots of resumes but this isn’t a very effective approach.
 It can feel random and because about 80% of job openings are never advertised (this is called the hidden job market) using this strategy alone limits your options.

 3. Develop Your Company List

 Once you have a job target, you can develop a list of companies for whom you would love to work.
 Having a company list expands your options.
 You can use the internet to discover information about the company, search the company web site for open positions and find connections via LinkedIn or other resources who can help you apply for employment and possibly get an interview.

 Resources for Identifying Companies